2021 inspiring travel adventures we can’t wait to take

 Iceland’s dramatic and sparsely populated landscapes will likely have even more appeal next year and two new driving routes, The Westfjords Way and the Diamond Circle, open up some of the country’s lesser explored regions.

 A new tunnel through Dýrafjörður fjord in the Westfjords opened in October 2020, helping to establish the new The Westfjords Way, a 950 km circular drive which threads through one of Iceland’s most remote regions.
 The tunnel links the northern and southern parts of the region making it far more accessible.

 The Diamond Circle driving route was officially launched in September, establishing a 250km circuit in the Iceland’s north east.
 Showcasing five key destinations – Goðafoss, Lake Mývatn, Dettifoss, Ásbyrgi canyon and Húsavík, the whale capital of Iceland – this route also takes in hidden treasures such as the Tjörnes peninsula, the lush valley of Hólmatungur and the circular explosion crater Hverfjall.

 Head to Swedish Lapland (August – October 2021)…

 Food plays a big part in this trip to Swedish Lapland with late summer/autumn departures with outdoor activities interspersed with breaks for traditional Fika and dining experiences including foraging for forest food with a local culinary guide.
-Based in the Lulea region of Swedish Lapland, this trip combines stays at characterful lodges and the Sapmi Nature Camp with forest bathing, hikes with huskies, Swedish saunas, handicraft workshops with local artisans, river swims and an evening astronomy lesson as well as aurora walks.
-And if you’re travelling solo there is NO single supplement.
+Based in the Lulea region of Swedish Lapland, combine stays at characterful lodges and the Sapmi Nature Camp with forest bathing, hikes with huskies, Swedish saunas, handicraft workshops with local artisans, river swims and an evening astronomy lesson as well as aurora walks.

 To explore somewhere a little closer to home